8 Best FREE Things to Do in London in 2025

 FREE (you can prebook your tickets for the time-slot you want)

-The museum was established in 1753 and the collection grew rapidly over the next 250 years as a result of British colonisation around the world.
+Established in 1753, the collection grew rapidly over the next 250 years as a result of British colonisation around the world.

 There are exhibitions on Africa, the Middle East, Ancient Greece and Rome, and Asia.
-Ownership of the collection’s iconic artefacts has long been disputed; several repatriation claims to these items of cultural significance have been made in recent years.
+Ownership of the iconic artefacts in the collection has long been disputed, with several repatriation claims to these items of cultural significance made in recent years.

 The Rosetta Stone: the artefact that helped archaeologists understand Egyptian hieroglyphs.

-A couple objects of particular interest to most include the Rosetta Stone (found immediately through the left door from the Great Court) and the Greek Parthenon sculptures (enter through the left door, the furthest room).
+A couple objects of particular interest to most visitors include the Rosetta Stone (found immediately through the left door from the Great Court) and the Greek Parthenon sculptures (enter through the left door and head to the furthest room).

 I spent about 2 hours exploring this museum, but you could honestly spend a whole day and not get bored.